 - South Oxfordshire Archaeological Group bulletin

-- Journals published by individual schools and colleges.Periodicals of corporate bodies
+- Journals published by local societies, schools and colleges and some local businesses.

 Trade and street directories